craftercms/docs/source/by-role/developer/common/adding-experience-builder.rst

 CrafterCMS' Experience Builder (XB) provides a UI layer on top of your applications that enables authors with in-context editing (ICE) for all the model fields defined in the content types of pages and components.
 CrafterCMS developers must integrate their applications with XB, essentially telling XB what field of the model each element on the view represents.
-See :ref:`newIa-content-modeling` to learn more about the model.
+See :ref:`content-modeling` to learn more about the model.

 ..
 TODO insert <figure: example page with a sample content type side by side showing the relation between page elements and content type fields>

-If you`re starting from a 3.x ICE system, see :ref:`newIa-upgrading-in-context-editing` for more information on how to move from the 3.x ICE system to the 4.x Experience Builder (XB) system discussed here.
+If you`re starting from a 3.x ICE system, see :ref:`upgrading-in-context-editing` for more information on how to move from the 3.x ICE system to the 4.x Experience Builder (XB) system discussed here.

 ----------------------------------------------